 Q3: Can a room thermometer measure humidity?

 Some thermometers, like hygrometers, measure both temperature and humidity.
-If you’re concerned about air quality, a hygrometer is the best choice for monitoring both factors.
+If you’re concerned about air quality, a hygrometer is the best way to monitor both factors.

 Conclusion